Mental Health Facilities Quincy, IL

 Counseling Associates - 48.3 miles from Quincy, IL

 Counseling Associates is a mental health clinic in Fort Madison, Iowa, located at 1014 Avenue H, Suite 1, 52627.
 Counseling Associates offers outpatient treatment.
-Counseling Associates provides integrated dual diagnosis disorder treatment, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Counseling Associates provides group therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Some other services provided by Counseling Associates include case management and suicide prevention services.

 Learn More